eloicasamayor/myshop/README.md

-# myshop
+# myshop flutter app: learning to build flutter apps
 Shopping app made with Flutter.

-## Following the course

-This project was made following the 5th and 6th lection in the Flutter Course in Udemy

-### What I've learned
+This was done following a great [Flutter course in Udemy] (https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/)
+Here I have been writing down the concepts learned in the course.

-#### State Management
+## State Management
 - **Inheritance** ("extens") and **Mixins** ("with")
 - State Management: using the provider package
 <br> - Building the providers using the within ChangeNotifier and getters to get the data.
 Using the notifyListeners() functions to alert listeners at any change in the data.